Process for Receiving Academic Accommodations

 Below is an explanation of how the academic accommodations process works.
 You can also view and print out a step-by-step summary word document of the Process for Receiving Academic Accommodations.

 New Dickinson students are notified to submit their disclosure of a disability by the end of May.
 By the end of June, students are to have submitted their documentation of their disability.
-Before the start of the semester, Director Marni Jones will have a phone conversation with each student to discuss the accommodations process and the specific accommodations for which each student would be eligible.
+Before the start of the semester, Dean and Director Marni Jones will have a phone conversation with each student to discuss the accommodations process and the specific accommodations for which each student would be eligible.

 A week before the start of the semester, all students are to email the professor of each class for which they are seeking accommodations to schedule an Accommodations Plan Meeting with them.